 Stop engine and remove key from ignition before leaving operator's seat for any reason.
-A child or even a pet could engage an idling machine b.
-Remove the eight screws (H) that attach the cover (J) and remove the cover.
+A child or even a pet could engage an idling machine a.
 Loosen the clamps (G) on the two drain hoses and pull the hoses off the air conditioning drain tubes.